Lindholm amulet: Inscription

 The first line is transcribed into Proto-Norse as either Ek erilaz sa Wilagaz haite'ka or Ek erilaz Sawilagaz haite'ka.

 This translates to "I am (an) erilaz, I am called the wily" (or "I am called Sawilagaz").

 If the word in first line is translated as a name, Sawilagaz means "the one of the Sun (Sowilo)".
 If the word is translated as "the wily" or "crafty one" or "deceitful one", then it may be related to a byname of Odin or another god.

 The sequence in the second line contains a "magical" string of runes concluding in alu.

-The three consecutive Tiwaz runes as an invocation of the god Tiwaz, and the eight Ansuz runes as an invocation or symbolic list of eight gods.
+The three consecutive Tiwaz runes may be an invocation of the god Tiwaz, and the eight Ansuz runes as an invocation or symbolic list of eight gods.

 Interpretation

 It is partially due to the formula of the inscription itself which references the way Odin often used to characterize himself as Grimnismal.
-The word 'erilaR' is frequently found in runic writing as a way to self identify the person carving the rune.
+The word 'erilaz' is frequently found in runic writing as a way to self identify the person carving the rune.
 The inscription may also be interpreted as “I ‘the eril’ the one who knows magic”.

 The reason for the rune inscriber to describe himself as crafty or tricky is most likely because he is about to enter a situation in which he will be in need of these qualities in order to be victorious.
 This gives us some insight into the purpose of the Lindholm amulet and other such historic rune artifacts.

-The interpretation of the Lindholm amulet is very loose, scholars and archaeologists alike have tried their best to decipher its strange inscriptions but it is likely that the writer either had less logical uses for the inscriptions than conveying a clear message or was not completely literate in the runic alphabet as was often the case with anyone who was not a spiritual leader or a person of great power.